leftmove/cria/README.md

     <em>Cria, use Python to run LLMs with as little friction as possible.</em>
 </p>

-Cria is a library for programatically running Large Language Models through Python.
+Cria is a library for programmatically running Large Language Models through Python.
 Cria is built so you need as little configuration as possible — even with more advanced features.

 - **Easy**: No configuration is required out of the box.
-Defaults are built in, so getting started takes just five lines of code.
+Getting started takes just five lines of code.
 - **Concise**: Write less code to save time and avoid duplication.
 - **Efficient**: Use advanced features with your own `ollama` instance, or a subprocess.